 Apply the epoxy on each layer with a brush over the leading edge and down about 4 inches.
 Squeegee it down to the trailing edge.
 After installing the last layer of carbon, install the peel ply and then the absorbent cloth.
 Make absolutely sure that there are no wrinkles in either layer.
 Place the saddles with the plywood attached on each side a little high until you get a clamp in place.
 Then slide the saddles down the last 1/4" and clamp the entire assemble.
 Let cure overnight and remove the plywood from the saddles and the saddle from the assembly.
-It will take some time to break the foam away from the absorbent cloth.
-Resist the temptation to add mylar as it will wrinkle and leave a wrinkle in your cloth lay-up.
 Peel the peel ply off and trim the edges.
 More later on finishing the blades